ngrogg/MHWI-Editor/README.md

 * unzip save editor to created folders in `~/Documents`

 ### Removal
-Removes the script from `~/bin` if applicable and all created files in `~/Documents`. </br>
+Removes the script from `~/bin` if applicable and all created files in `~/Documents`. <br>

 ### Running
-This is the default action the script will take if no flags are passed. </br>
+This is the default action the script will take if no flags are passed. <br>

-Script will copy the save file from installed Steam files to `~/Documents/saveEditorWorld/saveBackups`. </br>
+Script will copy the save file from installed Steam files to `~/Documents/saveEditorWorld/saveBackups`. <br>
-A backup of the save file will created called `SAVEDATA1000-BK` just in case. </br>
+A backup of the save file will created called `SAVEDATA1000-BK` just in case. <br>
-Once the editor loads use the filepath option in the editor to open the copied save at `~/Documents/saveEditorWorld/saveBackups/SAVEDATA1000`. </br>
+Once the editor loads use the filepath option in the editor to open the copied save at `~/Documents/saveEditorWorld/saveBackups/SAVEDATA1000`. <br>
-From there edit your save, and save when complete. </br>
+From there edit your save, and save when complete. <br>
-On closing the save editor the edited save file will be put in place in Steam files. </br>
+On closing the save editor the edited save file will be put in place in Steam files. <br>